zhaojh329/libuhttpd/README.md

 	~/libuhttp/build$ cmake .. -L
 	~/libuhttp/build$ cmake .. -LH

-Default configure: automatically select the SSL library as its SSL backend(If there is a SSL library available).
+Default configure: automatically select the SSL library as its SSL backend(If there is a SSL library available)

 	~/libuhttp/build$ cmake ..